diemastermonkey/trickery/README.md

 # Discussion

 # Python (WSL): self.py
-Using the filename as the seed for a PRNG is a favorite of mine, and it exhibits an interesting quirk under WSL due to its case-sensitivity.
-Running this code under different names produces different results, even while the actual file remains unchanged.
+"Filename as PRNG seed" is a favorite trick, and it exhibits an interesting quirk under WSL's case-sensitivity.
+Running this code under different names produces different results, while the file remains unchanged.
 That could be very handy.

 Interesting side-note: I don't know why "from random import*" is acceptable, but it is.
 Could that bypass a regex some time?